fan1x/fan1x.github.io/cpp22.md

     - include test files
         - integration tests for the whole program and/or unit tests for different components
     - descibe all use-cases that were tested manually
-- documentation, e.g., `README.md` and well documented code is enough
+- documentation, e.g., `README.md` and well documented code is enough, but should contain
+    - approved topic with details
     - general explanation
         - what does your program do, what is not supported, ...
     - how to build your program